Skip to main content

 Our alternative offers are currently only available to students studying A levels or a mix of qualifications that includes A levels: please contact admissions@bath.ac.uk for advice.

-Our IB Diploma offers already recognise the IB Extended Essay and Theory of Knowledge as part of the overall points score.
+Our IB Diploma offers for additional study already recognise the IB Extended Essay and Theory of Knowledge as part of the overall points score.

 Due to the more varied experience of BTEC, Cambridge Technical and T level students, alternative offers are not generally suitable.